-Meet Your School Governors
+Meet Your School Improvement Members

-The Governors of St. Clement’s Cof E Primary School bring expertise from all areas of the community, not just education but from commercial backgrounds and the wider school community.
+The School Improvement Members of St. Clement’s CofE Primary School bring expertise from all areas of the community, not just education but from commercial backgrounds and the wider school community.
 They meet on a regular basis to provide challenge and support to the Executive Principal and Head of School, drawing on their knowledge and experience.

 They monitor the impact of policies and oversee school budgets and staffing, report on school achievements and respond to inspection recommendations.
 They ask the searching questions that need to be asked of an outstanding school whilst respecting the positions of the Executive Principal and Head of School.

-How are governors chosen?
+How are School Improvement Members chosen?

-What do governors do?
+What do School Improvement Members do?